Thomas Grantham (Baptist): Under Charles II

-Grantham's name is not appended to the original edition (1660) of the Baptist "brief confession".
-But he seems to have drawn up shortly after the "narrative and complaint", which was signed by 35 General Baptists in Lincolnshire.
-Grantham and Joseph Wright of Westby were admitted (26 July 1660) to present the "narrative" to Charles II, with a copy of the "brief confession" and a petition for toleration.
+Grantham's name is not appended to the original 1660 edition of the Standard Confession of Faith, but he seems to have drawn up shortly after the Narrative and Complaint, which was signed by 35 General Baptists in Lincolnshire.
+Grantham and Joseph Wright were admitted on 26 July 1660 to present the Standard Confession and the Narrative to King Charles II, with a petition for toleration.
 Thomas Venner's insurrection of Fifth Monarchy Men in January 1661 raised fears of Anabaptist outbreaks.
-Two addresses to the throne were then drawn up by Lincolnshire Baptists.
+Two addresses to the throne were then drawn up by Baptists from Lincolnshire.
 The second of these was presented (23 February) by Grantham to Charles, who expressed himself as well disposed.

 Grantham soon came into conflict with the authorities.
 Twice in 1662 he was arrested.
-The first time he was bound over to appear at the next assize at Lincoln; he was again arrested at Boston, his Arminian preaching having led to the rumour of his being a Jesuit.
+The first time he was bound over to appear at the next assize at Lincoln; he was again arrested at Boston.
+His Arminian preaching having led to the rumour of his being a Jesuit.
 He was thrown into Lincoln gaol, and kept there some fifteen months, till at the spring assize of 1663 he and others were released, pursuant to a petition drawn up by him and presented to the king on 26 December.

-In 1666 Grantham became a "messenger," a position originally created by the older Baptists for the supervision of congregations in a district (cf. Robert Everard, Faith and Order, 1649).
-Grantham developed the office into an itinerant ministry-at-large to "plant" churches.
-On 7 March 1670 he issued proposals for a public disputation with Robert Wright, formerly a Baptist preacher, who had conformed at Lincoln; but neither Wright nor William Silverton, chaplain to Bishop William Fuller, would respond.
+In 1666 Grantham became a messenger, a position originally created by the English Baptists for the supervision of churches in a county (cf. Robert Everard, Faith and Order, 1649).
+Grantham developed this position into an itinerant ministry-at-large to "plant" churches.
+On 7 March 1670, he issued proposals for a public disputation with Robert Wright, formerly a Baptist pastor who had conformed at Lincoln; but neither Wright nor William Silverton, chaplain to Bishop William Fuller, would respond.
 Under the Conventicle Act 1670 Grantham was imprisoned again for six months at Louth.
-Soon after his release he baptised a married woman.
-The husband threatened him with an action for damages, for having thereby assaulted her.
-The indulgence of 15 March 1672 did not meet the case of the Lincolnshire Baptists; accordingly Grantham had another interview with the king on their behalf, and obtained an ineffectual promise of redress.
+Soon after his release, he baptised a married woman.
+The husband threatened him with an action for damages, libeling him of having assaulted her.
+The indulgence of 15 March 1672 did not meet the case of the Baptists in Lincolnshire; accordingly, Grantham had another interview with the king on their behalf and obtained an ineffectual promise of redress.
 He suffered several imprisonments during the remaining years of Charles's reign.

+In 1678, Grantham published Christianismus Primitivus, opus magnum, a compilation of his treatises previously published during his ministry, considered the first Baptist work of systematics, that greatly shaped Baptist theology in the 17th and 18th century – mainly the General Baptist strand.